mimanjh/426_final/README.md

 To see the relation between education level and total yearly compensation of each company, we created a bar plot.
 We can see that Netflix and Google give the highest compensation for workers that has education level of some college.
 Surprisingly, Apple gives a higher compensation for workers with high school diploma.
 Facebook and Amazon, on the other hand, compensate more for employees with PhD. \
 *insert bar chart* \

-Lastly, we created a histogram to see the distribution of compensasion within all of the FAANG companies.
-We can see that
+Lastly, we created a histogram to see the distribution of compensasion within all of the FAANG companies. \
+*insert histogram* \

 # Methods/Models
-The Methods we selected
+To try differnet modeling methods, we first need to crete a training set and a test set from the dataset.
+We set **totalyearlycompensation**

 # Model Justification
 (the cross validated results)